cthit/SongBook/README.md

 ## Development

-The easiest way to get started is via docker with the backend running in an IDE.
+The easiest way to get started is docker compose and setting the gamma secret and client in docker-compose.yml.

 ### Docker-compose
 `docker-compose up --build`